gotdairyya/archive-site-RIP-2022/_posts/2017-07-22-semantic-based-economic-mapping.md

 image: ../assets/images/magnifying-glass.png
 zoom: 80%
 ---
-*A note from future me: Prior to my PhD I had what I would call the most interesting job one could have.
+*A note from future me: Prior to my PhD I had what I would call an interesting and unconventional job.
 I worked at a firm focused on developing a systems-based economic model, called [Locus Analytics](home.locus).
-While there I developed the design language for communicating a model that is built on semantic and syntactical relations.
+While there, I developed the design language for communicating a model that is built on semantic and syntactical relations.
 Below is a post from 2017 regarding some of my work.*

 Maps.locus is the entrance to a new world of economic exploration; it is is a space to begin re-imagining how we navigate our complex and ever growing economy.